shareer/Cultivation-Management/README.md

 # Getting Started

-This project is a React application To manage a cultivation in the greenhouse, requirement includes
+This project is a React application To manage a cultivation, requirement includes

 - Adding new users to a cultivation
 - Deleting a user from a cultivation